-- Have worked at the University for one year, or be adequately trained and have completed the probationary/orientation period before receiving approval (unless they are hired into a position that is designated as remote) - Maintain a minimum of "meets expectations" or higher in their annual review when applying for a flexible work arrangement; if the performance review is incomplete, then the employee will not be eligible for consideration - Possess good time-management and organizational skills; be self-motivated, self-reliant, flexible, and disciplined - Supervisors retain discretion to terminate a flexible work arrangement if the work unit needs are or will be detrimentally affected by the remote arrangement, or if the employee is unable to meet the performance or position needs when working remotely - These options will be department and position-specific, with the supervisor having the final decision-making authority.
-Appeals can be referred to department leadership and/or the respective HR Business Partner.
-Any requests for 100% telecommute must be reviewed and approved by your VP on the Management Committee and Human Resources.
+- a.
+Have worked at the University for one year, or be adequately trained and have completed the probationary/orientation period before receiving approval (unless they are hired into a position that meets the requirements of Policy 1.13, Multi-State Hiring, in the employee policy manual.
+Please refer to Policy 1.13 on requirements for hiring individuals who will be working 50% or more outside of Connecticut, Arkansas, Delaware, Nebraska, New York, and Pennsylvania.) - b.
+Maintain a minimum of "meets expectations" or higher in their annual review when applying for a flexible work arrangement; if the performance review is incomplete, then the employee will not be eligible for consideration - c.
+Possess good time-management and organizational skills; be self-motivated, self-reliant, flexible, and disciplined - d.
+Supervisors retain discretion to terminate a flexible work arrangement if the work unit needs are or will be detrimentally affected by the remote arrangement, or if the employee is unable to meet the performance or position needs when working remotely - e.
+These options will be department and position-specific, with the supervisor having the final decision-making authority.
+Appeals should be sent to your HR Business Partner and Leadership Council Member in your chain of command.
+Any requests for hiring individuals who will be working 50% or more outside of Connecticut, Arkansas, Delaware, Nebraska, New York, and Pennsylvania must be reviewed and approved by your VP on the Management Committee and Human Resources.
+Please refer to Policy 1.13 on requirements for hiring these individuals).